The Debate About Biometric Technology in the Workplace

 Biometrics refers to the measure of the unique physical characteristics that set each person apart from any other, such as fingerprints, irises, retinas, hand geometry, facial patterns, and voice patterns.

-Biometrics have become more prevalent in the workplace due to their ability to effortlessly confirm an individual’s identity by using a unique physical attribute, singular to each employee.
+Biometrics has become more prevalent in the workplace due to their ability to effortlessly confirm an individual’s identity by using a unique physical attribute, singular to each employee.
 Since a biometric token can’t be faked, guessed, or forgotten, it’s easy to see why this technology would be appealing.
 Popular uses of biometrics in the workplace include tracking hours worked and controlling access to secure rooms.

 Since a biometric token can’t be faked, guessed, or forgotten, it’s easy to see why this technology would be appealing.
 Popular uses of biometrics in the workplace include tracking hours worked and controlling access to secure rooms.